sekedus/delay-scripts/readme.txt

 - New - remove event listeners after scripts are loaded.

 = 1.0.0 - Sep 14 2021 =
 - Initial version (based 1.2.2).
-This is a fork of the "Flying Scripts by WP Speed Matters" plugin, https://wordpress.org/plugins/flying-scripts/.
+This is a fork of the "Flying Scripts" plugin, https://wordpress.org/plugins/flying-scripts/.
 All previous changelogs can be found there.